 "I would love to do this again!
-The enthusiasm from the other UCD students and the pupils themselves is infectious." - Student volunteer, 2017
+The enthusiasm from the other UCD students and the pupils themselves is infectious."

-- While this programme has been situated within the School of Mathematics & Statistics, a similar initiative could be run in other subjects.
+- within the School of Mathematics & Statistics, a similar initiative could be run in other subjects.
 We have developed a resource book which gives an overview of the initiative and also details the problemsolving tasks used with students.
 This resource, as well as a video documenting the 2016 programme, can be found on the Maths Sparks website and may be of interest to others who wish to develop a similar programme. - We highly recommend that students apply to volunteer through an application process where they articulate their reasons for wanting to participate in the programme. - Communication with schools would not have been possible without building on the relationships with schools and teachers developed by UCD Access & Lifelong Learning.
-Also, since this programme targeted pupils from DEIS schools, it was important to arrange transport to and from schools directly to UCD - UCD Access & Lifelong Learning played a key role in organising this transport. - As the workshops are held after school, it was important to provide refreshments in the form of sandwiches, water and snacks to attending post-primary pupils.
+Also, since this programme targeted pupils from DEIS schools, it was important to arrange transport to and from schools directly to UCD UCD Access & Lifelong Learning played a key role in organising this transport. - As the workshops are held after school, it was important to provide refreshments in the form of sandwiches, water and snacks to attending post-primary pupils.

-While developing the initial Maths Sparks: Problem Solving Workshops programme took an investment of time, we have found it of benefit in developing a studentstaff community within our school.
+Problem Solving Workshops programme took an investment of time, we have found it of benefit in developing a student-staff community within our school.
 In addition, it has proven to be a very positive experience for undergraduate students who have opportunity to communicate and share their passion for the subject and also work with their peers within the school.